-Even so, at A-ROSA we’re aware that past and present environmental challenges require a very long-term approach.
-That’s the only way we’ll be able to preserve the natural environment for future generations.
+At A-ROSA we’re aware that past and present environmental challenges require a long-term approach.
+That’s the only way we’ll be able to preserve both quality of life in urban areas and the natural environment for future generations.
 As a company we believe that this is our responsibility, and our actions in all areas of environmental protection put us at the very forefront of our industry.

 Lasting responsibility: As part of our sustainability strategy, we review and refine the actions listed here on an ongoing basis.